-- (i) All figures are after the payment of dividends and taxes.
-The current period NTA is after dividends paid of 5 cents per share and after tax paid of 0.9 cents per share. - (ii) Net Tangible Assets after realised tax includes a provision for tax on realised gains from the Company's Investment Portfolio.
+(i) All figures are after the payment of dividends and taxes.
+The current period NTA is after dividends paid of 6.0 cents per share and after tax paid of 5.1 cents per share over the year to 30 June 2022.

+(ii) Net Tangible Assets after realised tax includes a provision for tax on realised gains from the Company's Investment Portfolio.
 It excludes any tax on unrealised gains and deferred tax, which are represented in the Net Tangible Assets after tax line.